 Everyone attending camp, both youth participants & adult leaders or parents, must bring to camp a completed Health and Medical Form #680-001 Parts A and B that can be found on the council website and in each of the Council Service Centers.
 Health forms will be collected at check-in on the first day of camp.
 This form does not have to be completed by a physician.
-These forms will not be returned to you.
+These forms will not be returned to you so please do not submit originals.
 PEASE DO NOT MAIL HEALTH FORMS.

 Scouts and adults who are participating in the Outback Adventure and have passed the Scout swim test will canoe to the Outback Adventure Patrol site while beginners and non-swimmers will be transported to the patrol site by boat.
 Requirements to be considered a swimmer can be reviewed on pages 128-129 of the Cub Scout Leader Book #620569.
 All equipment will be transported to the site for you, so you will only be taking minimal gear for this overnight experience.

 Youth Early Registration $105 on or before June 6, 2019

 Youth Regular Registration $120 after June 6, 2019

 Adults Early $75 on or before June 6, 2019

 Register Early and Save!

 - All adults and youth will take a swim test as part of the check-in process.
 Please come prepared.
 If any Scout should not participate in water activities, parents should attach a letter to his/her Health and Medical Form stating reason for non-participation.

 - Guest meals available for visitors for $6.
 Money is collected at camp during checkin.